-Like an umbrella, our built environment sheds water instead of allowing it to naturally soak into the ground leading to flooding and water quality problems across the Des Moines metro and other urban areas in Iowa.
+Like an umbrella, our buildings, paved surfaces, and compacted soils shed water instead of allowing it to naturally soak into the ground.
+This leads to flooding and water quality problems across the Des Moines metro and other urban areas in Iowa.

 You can design your yard to hold and retain stormwater instead of losing it to runoff.
-By utilizing strategically planned landscaping practices (called Rainscaping) at your home you can help us make our community less like an umbrella and more like a sponge to let water naturally soak into the ground preventing flooding and protecting water quality.
+By utilizing strategically planned landscaping practices (called Rainscaping) at your home, you can help us make our community act less like an umbrella and more like a sponge to let water naturally soak into the ground, preventing flooding and protecting water quality.

 What You Can Do at Home

 You can be a part of local water quality improvements by implementing Rainscaping practices at your home.
 While looking like typical landscaping, these practices provide the additional service of acting like a sponge to collect and treat stormwater!